this is a way to know about Pi

 Probability and statistics

-In probability and statistics, there are many distributions whose formulas contain π, including:
+In probability and statistics, there are many distributions whose formulas contain π, including:- the probability density function for the normal distribution with mean μ and standard deviation σ, due to the Gaussian integral:[78]

 Geomorphology and chaos theory